Two Treatises of Government

 Two Treatises of Government (full title: Two Treatises of Government: In the Former, The False Principles, and Foundation of Sir Robert Filmer, and His Followers, Are Detected and Overthrown.
-The Latter Is an Essay Concerning The True Original, Extent, and End of Civil Government) is a work of political philosophy published anonymously in 1689 by John Locke.
-The First Treatise attacks patriarchalism in the form of sentence-by-sentence refutation of Robert Filmer's Patriarcha, while the Second Treatise outlines Locke's ideas for a more civilized society based on natural rights and contract theory.
+The Latter Is an Essay Concerning The True Original, Extent, and End of Civil Government) is English philosopher John Locke's principal work of political philosophy.
+It was published anonymously in 1689, after the Glorious Revolution, but likely drafted 1680-81 during the Exclusion Crisis (1679–81).
+The First Treatise attacks patriarchalism in the form of sentence-by-sentence refutation of the late Robert Filmer's (c.
+1588–1653) Patriarcha, which argues for a divinely ordained, hereditary, absolute monarchy, ideas which remained current with living defenders.
+The Second Treatise outlines Locke's ideas for a more civilized society based on natural rights and contract theory, with government requiring the consent of the governed, and, under limited circumstances, the right to overthrow the ruler.
+"There can be no doubt that the Second Treatise was, in its time and place, a revolutionary work."
 The book is a key foundational text in the theory of liberalism.

-This publication contrasts with former political works by Locke himself.
-In Two Tracts on Government, written in 1660, Locke defends a very conservative position; however, Locke never published it.
-In 1669, Locke co-authored the Fundamental Constitutions of Carolina, which endorses aristocracy, slavery and serfdom.
-Some dispute the extent to which the Fundamental Constitutions of Carolina portray Locke's own philosophy as opposed to that of the Lord proprietors of the colony—it was a legal document written for and signed and sealed by the eight Lord proprietors to whom Charles II of England had granted the colony.
-In this context, Locke was a paid secretary.
+This publication contrasts with earlier political works by Locke himself.
+In Two Tracts on Government, written in 1660, Locke defends a conservative position; however, Locke never published this earlier work.